 - “Preparedness” means actions that involve a combination of planning, resources, training, exercising, and organizing to build, sustain, and improve operational capabilities.
 Preparedness is the process of identifying the personnel, training, and equipment needed for a wide range of potential incidents, and developing jurisdiction – specific plans for delivering capabilities when needed for an incident.

 - “Response” means immediate actions to save lives, protect property and the environment, and meet basic human needs.
 Response also includes the execution of emergency plans and actions to support short-term recovery.

 - “Recovery” means the development, coordination, and execution of service- and site-restoration plans; the reconstitution of government operations and services; individual, private-sector, nongovernmental, and public-assistance programs to provide housing and to promote restoration; long-term care and treatment of affected persons; additional measures for social, political, environmental, and economic restoration; evaluation of the incident to identify lessons learned; post incident reporting; and development of initiatives to mitigate the effects of future incidents.

+Though not mandated, GSA recommends eligible buying entities follow federal schedule ordering procedures to receive the best value.
 State and local buyers are responsible for following the ordering and competitive procedures outlined by their local procurement regulations.
 Additionally, when purchasing with Federal grant funds, buyers must follow the regulations and procedures outlined by the granting agency.